jameshughes89/cs102/src/site/topic21.rst

     * Each node can have at most one parent, except for the root, which has no parent

 * A **child/successor** of a given node is the node directly below in the hierarchy
-    * Each node can have between zero and many children
+    * Each node can have any number of children

 * A **sibling** of a given node is a node that has the same parent